MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/security-and-privacy.md

 ## Technical architecture & platform security

-### What are the various technical components and Azure Services used in the Microsoft Community platform?
+### What are the various technical components and Azure Services used in the Community platform?

 Here is the high-level architecture diagram of the Community Training platform: